 - Include events in main blog loop: Events will be included on your main page along with regular WordPress posts.
 They will continue to show in all calendar views.
 Read More

 - Events URL slug: Determines where on the frontend your events will live; defaults to /events but can be changed to whatever you see fit.
 The link that appears below the field will take you directly to your events page.
+As of version 4.4 of The Events Calendar, you can set your calendar as the homepage!
+Learn more here.

 - Single event URL slug: Similar to the Events URL slug, this determines the URL structure for a single event.
 Note that while you want this to be similar to the Events URL slug, they cannot be identical — notice how if the Events URL slug defaults to plural “events”, the Single Event URL Slug has to be singular “event.”
 Keep this in mind as you make changes.